Magic Bullet (appliance): Infomercial

-The Magic Bullet is known for its 30-minute infomercial, broadcast mostly in the early hours of the morning.The original Magic Bullet infomercial, first broadcast in the early 2000s, featured an unconventional format compared to typical direct-response advertisements.
+The Magic Bullet is known for its 30-minute infomercial, broadcast mostly in the early hours of the morning.
+The original Magic Bullet infomercial, first broadcast in the early 2000s, featured an unconventional format compared to typical direct-response advertisements.
 Rather than employing a traditional studio setting or a formal pitch, the segment is set in a kitchen during what appears to be a morning-after gathering, where two hosts, "Mick" and "Mimi", demonstrate the appliance to a group of casual houseguests.
 Each guest represents a distinct personality type and reacts to the demonstrations, providing opportunities for the hosts to showcase various uses of the product.
 The infomercial includes quick preparation of recipes such as smoothies, omelets, and dips, emphasizing the device's speed and versatility with the repeated claim that it can perform tasks "in 10 seconds or less".

 History

-The Magic Bullet was developed and marketed by Alchemy Worldwide LLC, co-founded by Lenny Sands, Brady Caverly, and Jeff Clifford, all of whom had extensive backgrounds in infomercial production.
+The Magic Bullet was introduced in October 2003 by Homeland Housewares, a division of Alchemy Worldwide LLC.
+The product was developed by a team that included Lenny Sands, Brady Caverly, and Jeff Clifford, who had previously worked in the infomercial industry.
 The company grew to over $200 million in annual sales, with the Magic Bullet accounting for $250 million in revenue during its first 17 months on the market.

 The design for the Magic Bullet was registered with the United States Patent and Trademark Office by Lenny Sands, who is listed as the inventor.

 In 2015, Magic Bullet introduced an app that offers breakfast, lunch and dinner recipes to Magic Bullet users.

 In October 2017, the Bluetooth-enabled NutriBullet Balance was released.
 The blender works with a companion app which allows users to track calories from ingredients processed using the machine.

 Patent infringement

 The Magic Bullet has been replicated and imitated on more than one occasion.
-Homeland Housewares, LLC, is a member of eBay’s Verified Rights Owner (VeRO) program and has created a Consumer Counterfeit Watch web page in order to help educate consumers regarding these issues.
+Homeland Housewares, LLC, is a member of eBay's Verified Rights Owner (VeRO) program and has created a Consumer Counterfeit Watch web page in order to help educate consumers regarding these issues.